Gingerbread Cookies

 Note: For best printing results, please use Google Chrome.

-This is wonderful bonding time with grandchildren.
+This is wonderful bonding time with kids.
 You can keep your gingerbread tradition without butter, sugar, or eggs.
-Decorating with icing is an option.
+Decorating with icing is a fun option.

 Wet Ingredients